rainforestapp/rainforest-cli/README.md

 For more information on embedding inline screenshots and file downloads, [see our examples](./examples/inline_files.md)

-For more information on test writing, please visit our [documentation](http://support.rainforestqa.com/hc/en-us/sections/200585603-Writing-Tests).
+For more information on test writing see the [documentation](http://support.rainforestqa.com/hc/en-us/sections/200585603-Writing-Tests).

 ### Command Line Options

 Popular command line options are:
 - `--browsers ie8` or `--browsers ie8,chrome` - specify the browsers you wish to run against.
-This overrides the test own settings.
+This overrides the test level settings.
 Valid browsers can be found in your account settings.
 - `--tag TAG_NAME` - filter tests by tag.
 Can be used multiple times for filtering by multiple tags.
 - `--site-id SITE_ID` - filter tests by a specific site.
 You can see a list of your site IDs with `rainforest sites`.
 - `--folder ID/--filter ID` - filter tests in specified folder.